rcolepeterson/webpack-made-easy/README.md

 In the olden times the JS would be included via a script tag in the html.
-But by using webpack's module loading sytem we can now seperate our code and load peices wheneverer we want.
+But by using webpack's module loading system we can now separate our code and load pieces whenever we want.
-We can have a smalll file size on load and then fetch more stuff later.
+We can have a small file size on load and then fetch more stuff later.

 Check out the network tab in your browser's dev tools and you can see your file load after 3 seconds.
 Thta is super cool and awesome!